-For all the travel you’ll do this summer, or at least dream of, this recipe takes you right to Portofino.
+For all the travel you’ll do this summer, or at least dream of, this trofie al pesto recipe takes you right to Portofino.
 You never forget your first taste of trofie, a special pasta that finds its home on the Ligurian coast.
 You’re dunzo when it’s served with that Genovese pesto and Mediterranean mussels.
-This is the recipe of the summer that is served piping hot, room temperature or as a pasta salad.
-No matter how it’s served, pesto pasta is the sleeper crowd pleaser.
+This is the recipe of the summer that’s served piping hot, room temperature or as a pasta salad.
+No matter how it’s served, pesto pasta is definitely a crowd pleaser.

-I first had my first taste of real pesto pasta 12 years ago in Portofino.
+I first had my taste of real pesto pasta 12 years ago in Portofino.
 I stayed at the Belmond’s Splendido, and words still don’t describe this beautiful part of Italy.
-Located on the Ligurian coast of stunning, winding roads, they all lead to Portofino.
-This part of the world defines views for days.
-Everyone should have a chance once in their lifetime to take in the sight of Portofino from Splendido.
+Located on the stunning Ligurian coast, not far from Cinque Terre, the winding roads all eventually lead to Portofino.
+The Italian Riviera is one part of the world where you have views for days.
+Everyone should have the chance once in their lifetime to take in the sight of Portofino from Splendido.
 It’s a bucket list experience.

-This recipe is as straight forward as they come.
-You can have this dinner done in 15 minutes, or if you’re adding seafood to the dish, less than 30.
-The key to this recipe is the bright green of the pesto and the emulsified creaminess of the sauce with the pasta.
-There’s no cream though in this recipe, and if you insisted, you could make the pesto pesto vegan.
-The secret is just the right amount of pasta water from the trofie combined with the sauce right before you serve.
+This trofie al pesto recipe is as straight forward as they come.
+15 minutes and this pasta dish is ready to serve.
+Or if you’re adding seafood to the dish, less than 30 minutes will do.
+The key to this recipe is the bright green of the basil pesto and the emulsified creaminess of the sauce with the pasta.
+There’s no cream though in this recipe, and if you insisted, you could make the pesto vegan.
+The secret is just the right amount of pasta water from the trofie combined with the sauce right before you serve it.
 You can also add in seafood like sous-vide shrimp, crab meat or Mediterranean mussels out of their shell, which makes the dish a proper full balanced meal.

 4 cups of fresh basil leaves, removed from the stems